 If your eyes are wide with interest at all these great benefits, we don’t blame you.
 But, as we mentioned earlier, these cards are typically not right for people who can’t pay their statements in full each month.
 And as you consider which credit card may be right for you, it’s a good idea to make sure you can cover the annual fees and any sign-on bonus spending threshold and that they’re worth the expense.

 No matter which card you ultimately decide is right for you, it’s a good idea to review your credit before applying.
 Cards that offer rewards — whether for travel, cash back, or something else — typically require a good credit score and you don’t really want a hard inquiry on your credit report for a card you’ll ultimately be rejected for.
-You can see where your credit currently stands by viewing an overview of your credit reports for free, updated each month, on Credit.com.
+You can see where your credit currently stands by viewing an overview of your credit reports for free, updated every 14 days, on Credit.com.

 At publishing time, Chase products are offered through Credit.com product pages, and Credit.com is compensated if our users apply and ultimately sign up for these cards.
 However, this relationship does not result in any preferential editorial treatment.

 Note: It’s important to remember that interest rates, fees and terms for credit cards, loans and other financial products frequently change.
 As a result, rates, fees and terms for credit cards, loans and other financial products cited in these articles may have changed since the date of publication.
 Please be sure to verify current rates, fees and terms with credit card issuers, banks or other financial institutions directly.